Cookies on the SIM Sherpa website

 Screenshot of Sky's credit check

-They check what you can afford with your creditWhat gets checked
+They check your history of paymentsWhat gets checked

 at Sky.com